Raven Rock State Park: Information

-Lanier Falls on the Cape Fear River as seen from the end of Lanier Falls Trail in mid-April.

 The park offers a picnic area, places for fishing and canoeing, and camp grounds.
 There are also several hiking trails, including the American Beech Trail (0.5 miles), Campbell Creek Loop (5.0 miles), Fish Traps Trail (0.6 miles), Lanier Falls Trail (0.2 miles), Little Creek Loop (1.5 miles), Northington Ferry Trail (0.9 miles), and the Raven Rock Loop (2.6 miles).
 There are also horseback riding trails on the north side of the Cape Fear River.

 The Raven Rock Loop splits off in two directions.
 One leads to the Raven Rock, a 150 ft high and one mile (1.6 km) long rock formation along the river.
 The other leads to the Overlook, a small manmade stone structure high above the Cape Fear River, giving a clear view of both the river and the undeveloped woodlands.

-Nearby state parks

-The following state parks are within 30 mi of Raven Rock State Park: